bethesque/facebook-google-calendar-sync/README.md

 This gem allows the user to delete events that they are not interested in without going to Facebook to click "Not Going",

-while also allowing synchronisation to be reliably and regularly scheduled using cron or similar.
+While also allowing synchronisation to be reliably and regularly scheduled* using cron or similar.

 It also displays the details of the "private" Facebook events which would otherwise be hidden by Google Calendar.

+*Google Calendar updates external calendars at unpredictable times, far too rarely (often more than 24 hours between updates) and doesn't allow manual refreshes.
+It also doesn't notify you when it has been unable to update your calendar, so you don't know when you're looking at an out of date version.

 ## Installation